 Great communication skills, being highly organised, adaptable, committed, and energetic are also must-haves.
 These qualities ensure a trainer is in the right frame of mind to excel in the role.

-The next stage is getting qualified.
+The next stage is getting qualified with personal training courses.

 Many providers combine the Level 2 Gym Instructor course with the Level 3 Certificate in Personal Training, which upon completion grants full qualified personal trainer status.
 Those already with Level 2 Gym can simply advance straight to Level 3 Personal Training without needing to repeat anything.